yy28/sql-docs.zh-cn/docs/sql-server/failover-clusters/windows/add-dependencies-to-a-sql-server-resource.md

 ---
-title: 向 SQL Server 资源添加依赖项 | Microsoft Docs ms.custom: '' ms.date: 03/14/2017
+title: 向 SQL Server FCI 资源添加依赖项
-ms.prod: sql
-ms.reviewer: ''
+descriptoin: Describes how to add dependencies to an Always On failover cluster instance (FCI) resource using the Failover Cluster Manager. ms.custom: seo-lt-2019 ms.date: 03/14/2017 ms.prod: sql ms.reviewer: ''